-In this study, we compared two common microfluidic devices (Figure 1) by characterizing spatiotemporal population and signaling dynamics in consortia of two nearly identical engineered strains of $E.\ coli$ .
+In this study, we compared two common microfluidic devices (Figure 1) by characterizing spatiotemporal population and signaling dynamics in consortia of two nearly identical engineered strains of E. coli.
 We found that temporal fluctuations of strain ratio in small trap experiments could become severe, whereas large traps stabilized the ratios.
 However, increased spatial separation of strains in large traps could limit intercellular signaling.
-We demonstrate how to mitigate this problem by reliably tuning the spatial mixing of the two strains to ensure that cells of each type are close enough to exchange signaling molecules.
-Our results demonstrate the value of microfluidic devices as a tool for studying the dynamics of synthetic microbial consortia, despite the challenges they present.
+We demonstrate how to address this problem by using a mathematical model that considers the expected spatial proximity of the two strains in one of the devices based on the number of cells that are initially seeded.
+On average, one can increase the number of cells seeded to ensure that cells of each type are close enough to exchange signaling molecules.
+However, our mathematical modeling suggests that increasing the number of seed cells may also increase strain ratio variability.
+Here, we find a balance of cell trapping area and number of seed cells to achieve the desired environment for strain stability and interstrain signaling.
+Our results demonstrate the value of microfluidic devices as a tool for studying the dynamics of synthetic microbial consortia, despite the many intricacies they present.